robotfreak/c64u_recovery/README.md

 ### Software

 * Tested only with Linux OS, e.g., Ubuntu 24.04LTS.
 Not tested with Windows or Mac OS.
 * Development tools: git, python3, pip3.
-Optionally esp-idf, risc32-gcc if you want to build your own firmware

 ## Installation